 Proof of English language proficiency is also required, either in the form of a valid IELTS or other official certificate of English language proficiency (please see below for details on accepted tests, scores and subscores).

-UK ENIC is the UK national agency for international qualifications and skills and provides services for individuals and organisations to compare international qualifications against UK qualification framework levels.
+We use UK ENIC (the UK national agency for international qualifications and skills) to determine equivalency to UK qualification levels.
 You can compare non-UK qualifications to the UK system by contacting UK ENIC.
-Please note, however, this may incur a cost to you.
+Please note, this may incur a cost to you.
 The IIS will only check degree equivalency once applications have been submitted and cannot confirm candidates’ qualifications are eligible prior to application.UK ENIC

 Yes, you can still apply, however we will require an interim transcript detailing all modules taken to date.
 If you are accepted, your offer of acceptance will be conditional upon successful completion of your degree and upon meeting the minimum grades set by the selection committee.
 If selected, your final official transcripts and/or certificates will need to be submitted.